4rlenrey/pathmaker/README.md

 # paths
-This is a simple SFML program that can create pixel paths.
+This is a simple SFML program that can create randomised pixel paths.

 **Examples:**
 ![Example](Paths/Path_00.png)